ptarmiganlabs/butler-sheet-icons/README.md

 Butler Sheet Icons is an open source project sponsored by Ptarmigan Labs.

-For support and services relating to the Butler family of tools, or Qlik Sense projects in general, please contact info -at- ptarmiganlanbs -dot- com.
+For support and services relating to the Butler family of tools or Qlik Sense projects in general, please contact info -at- ptarmiganlanbs -dot- com.

 Or [sign up to the newsletter](https://info.ptarmiganlabs.com/g3c1f1) to get the latest Qlik Sense superpower updates in your inbox!